Sclerotherapy

 - Numbness

-- swelling of the ankle
+- Swelling of the ankle

 Following treatment, which takes 30-45 minutes per leg, you are free to carry on normal activities just wearing a compression stocking.
-Exercise is encouraged at least 30 minutes per day-any form that gets the calf muscle working.
+Exercise is encouraged at least 30 minutes per day - any form that gets the calf muscle working.
 No strenuous exercise or gym must be done for 2 weeks after the procedure.

 Sclerotherapy by injection is a very effective method of treatment.
 You can expect 50-80% improvement with a single treatment and improved success after a course of between 2-5 treatments.
 The recurrence rate of dilated veins can be up to 30% over time.
 This can be improved with avoiding stiletto high heels and prolonged standing, maintaining adequate body weight and regular exercise.